mattcroat/joy-of-code/posts/test-your-site-in-every-browser/test-your-site-in-every-browser.md

 ---
-title: Testing Your Site In Every Browser
+title: Test Your Site In Every Browser
 description: Learn how to test your site in every browser including Safari on Linux, macOS, Windows.
 slug: test-your-site-in-every-browser
 published: 2022-5-20